 It’s the biggest and the best ski resort in the country and is located in Pyeongchang.
 Being the biggest, it has got something for every family member.

 The resort hosts more than 25 ski slopes with varying difficulty levels, so if you are a beginner or an expert, there is a slope tailor-made for you.
 The Mega Green, Rainbow, and Gold slopes are the most famous slopes in the resort

-A water park in the vicinity park makes for some quality which you can spend with your family.
+A water park in the vicinity makes for some quality you can spend with your family.
 The resort also has a sauna, bowling alley, fitness center, and various other facilities in the resort as well.

 And if you are a K-drama fan, then you might recognize the slopes from your favorite Korean dramas, “Winter Sonata (2002)” and “Guardian: The Lonely and Great God (2016)”.

 Whether you are yearning for a day on the slopes or want to have an exciting time with your friends, Phoenix Park is the place for you.
 It is another famous ski and snowboarding resort in Korea, which is just a couple of hour’s drive from Seoul.
 The main attractions in the park are the gondola course to Mont Blanc, a Mediterranean-themed water park, and a snow village.

 The snowboarding facility is one of the best in South Korea as it has a park called “Extreme Park,” which is specially designed for snowboarders and includes a tabletop, halfpipe, and round quarter.

 These awesome slopes were even featured in the popular Korean drama, “Autumn in My Heart (2000).”

 The one thing unique about this resort is that it doesn’t get crowded.
 The daily cap of a specific number of visitors making it into the resort makes it a perfect choice if you are looking to enjoy skiing in peace and without the hassle of long queues.
 It is ideal for those looking for a quick ski trip because of its proximity to Seoul.